janTOffermann/HEPData4ML/tutorial/README.md

 # Tutorial

+## Prerequisites

+Before running the tutorials below, make sure that your environment is set up correctly (see the top-level README.md).
+The scripts will assume that this is set up.

 ## Tutorial 0

 In this first tutorial, we will just run Pythia8 to produce some events corresponding with the processes in Pythia's `SoftQCD` category, without any special phase space cuts.
 To run this, simply invoke